naibarn/SmartSpec/README.md

 - **Kilo Code** - For autonomous AI agent-driven development.
 - **Claude Code** - For deep analysis with sub-agents.
+- **Google Antigravity** - For agentic IDE with autonomous agents.
+- **Gemini CLI** - For terminal-based AI coding assistant.
-- **Cursor / VSCode / Google Antigravity** - For supercharging your manual "vibe coding" workflow.
+- **Cursor / VSCode** - For supercharging your manual "vibe coding" workflow.
 - **Roo Code** - For safety-first, workflow-driven development.

 ---